Mahila Housing Trust – Empowering Women through Sustainable Development Goals

 Impact

-Through our work we have positively influenced the lives of over two million people.
+Through our work we have positively influenced the Lives of over 5 million people.

 Community Action Group (CAG) Leaders